lambtron/dantat/README.md

 Golden Gate Bakery API
 ===========

 Light-weight API to check if the [Golden Gate Bakery](http://goldengatebakery.com/) is open.
+Famous for their buttery, flaky and creamy egg custard tarts (oh, I wish I could have one right now!), the Golden Gate Bakery, too, has their vacation days.

 ## Endpoint: